Oral Sensory Toys for Sensory Sensitivities and Picky Eating This article provides recommendations for oral…

 Hyposensitivities to Taste

-As we see in many of the sensory disorders, kids can be on both sides of the spectrum (hypersensitive or hyposensitive) when it comes to taste.
+As you may see in many sensory disorders, kids can be on both sides of the spectrum (hypersensitive or hyposensitive) when it comes to taste.
 There are those who strongly object to certain textures, flavors, and temperatures of food.
 These children dislike any strong tasting foods such as onions, garlic, vinegar, and chili peppers or any flavors that resemble these flavors.
 These kids are oversensitive or “hyposensitive” to foods and flavors.
 When a child over-register’s tastes, smells or textures of foods, they may start to refuse most foods that are offered or available.
 Parents may now have a greater understanding of why toddlers tend to be picky eaters, but a child with a taste sensory disorder may never grow out of the picky eater stage.
 Nutritional and caloric intake can become a concern.

 Hypersensitivities to Taste